hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 The general guideline is to maximize per-node throughput by running as many vLLM instances as possible.
 However, running too many instances might lead to insufficient memory for the KV-cache, which can affect performance.

-The Instinct MI300X accelerator is equipped with 192GB of HBM3 memory capacity and bandwidth.
+The Instinct MI300X GPU is equipped with 192 GB of HBM3 memory capacity and bandwidth.
 For models that fit in one GPU -- to maximize the accumulated throughput -- you can run as many as eight vLLM instances simultaneously on one MI300X node (with eight GPUs).
 To do so, use the GPU isolation environment variable ``CUDA_VISIBLE_DEVICES``.